 Photo: SAS Scandinavian Airlines | Wikimedia Commons

 The introduction of the Boeing 747 marked a significant shift in seating design.
 It featured the multiplex system, offering attendant call buttons and reading light activation, and provided audio for movies through pneumatic tubes in the armrests.
-The 747 also introduced an upper lounge for first-class passengers, setting a trend for onboard lounges.
+The 747 also introduced an upper lounge for first-class passengers and became a trendsetter for onboard lounges.

 In recent years, seat dimensions have decreased.
 The pitch, or distance between seats, has been reduced from 31-32 inches to 30 inches, and seat width has narrowed by approximately 2 inches.
 Some airlines offer seats as narrow as 16.7 inches, compared to the average first-class seat width of 21 inches.